NormandErwan/normanderwan.fr/content/posts/2019/05/bloed-bad.md

 ![Bloed Bad Demo 1](/img/2019/05/bloed-bad-1.gif)

-*A demon asks some blood to open the dungeon's door.*
+*A demon asks for some blood to open the dungeon's door.*

 ![Bloed Bad Demo 2](/img/2019/05/bloed-bad-2.gif)